 The following are the Java prerequisites for the machine where the FlexNet Embedded local license server is installed:

-Oracle Java SE 8u282 or later, OpenJDK 8u282 or later, or OpenJDK 11.0.10 or later
+• Oracle Java SE 8, OpenJDK 8, or OpenJDK 11.

 Note • The latest Java versions are needed for AWS certificate support.
 If an older Java version is used, the FlexNet Embedded license server cannot communicate with FlexNet Operations on AWS.